tell-k/uadetector/README.rst

 Some web frameworks provide a way to extend in a different way from WSGI Middleware.
 We provide shortcuts according to that way.

-**Caution: I don't intend to actively respond to the framework.
+**Caution: I do not actively support individual frameworks.
 If you are worried, you should use WSGIMiddleware.**

 Django
 ~~~~~~~~~